A service task represents a work item in the process with a specific type.

 A worker can subscribe to the job type, process the jobs and complete them using one of the Zeebe clients.
-When the job is completed, the service task gets completed and the workflow instance continues.
+When the job is completed, the service task gets completed and the process instance continues.

 A service task must have a